Join us for an adventure in flavor!

 This Moqueca Baiana recipe is an wonderfully tasty Brazilian seafood stew that's easy to make, and is perfect for special occasions and company.

-Try this amazingly delicious Moqueca Baiana recipe in your kitchen, and find out why it’s one of our favorite dishes on the planet.
+Try my amazingly delicious Moqueca Baiana recipe in your kitchen, and find out why it’s one of our favorite dishes on the planet.
 It just might become one of your go-to special occasion and company meals!

 Save or pin this great recipe, so you always know where to find it.
 And be sure to subscribe to GypsyPlate, we’re always sharing great recipes from around the world!